tikv/rfcs/text/0112-apply-raftlog-before-persistence.md

   - `PerpareMerge`.
 After proposing `PerpareMerge`, set raft's `apply_unpersisted_log_limit` to 0 and set `min_safe_index_for_unpersisted_apply` to the message's index.
   - `on_leader_changed`.
 When raft leader changes, set raft's `apply_unpersisted_log_limit` to 0 and set `min_safe_index_for_unpersisted_apply` to current `last_index`.
   - `ApplyRes`.
 After handling `ApplyRes`, if `applied_index >= min_safe_index_for_unpersisted_apply`, set raft's `apply_unpersisted_log_limit` to the configed value.
 - When check compact raft log, always ensure the proposed `compact_index` <= `persisted_index`.
-- Default configurations change.
- - `raftstore.cmd-batch-concurrent-ready-max-count` controls the number of ongoing raft batch while handling a new raft batch and the default value is 1.
-This default value is too small for the new feature so we will change it to 32 when `Async Raft IO` is enabled(by setting `raftstore.store-io-pool-size > 0`) and `apply_unpersisted_log_limit > 0`.
+- Change the raft propose batch wait check condition from all commands are persisted to all commands are persisted or committed.
+This can avoid slow disk IO blocking new proposes for too long.

 #### Feature Compatibility